 In most applications, the MASS vector functions are called with disjoint input and output vectors; that is, the two vectors do not overlap in memory.
-Another common usage scenario is to call them with the same vector for both input and output parameters (for example, vsin (y, y, n)).
-For other kinds of overlap, be sure to observe the following restrictions, to ensure correct operation of your application:
+Another common usage scenario is to call them with the same vector for both input and output parameters (for example, vsin(y, y, n)).
+Other kinds of overlap (where input and output vectors are neither disjoint nor identical) should be avoided, since they might produce unexpected results:

-• For calls to vector functions that take one input and one output vector (for example, vsin (y, x, n)):

-The vectors x(1:n) and y(1:n) must be either disjoint or identical, or the address of x(1) must be greater than the address of y(1).
-That is, if x and y are not the same vector, the address of y(1) must not fall within the range of addresses spanned by x(1:n), or unexpected results might be obtained.

-• For calls to vector functions that take two input vectors (for example, vatan2 (y, x1, x2, n)):

-The previous restriction applies to both pairs of vectors $y_x1$ and $y_x2$ .
-That is, if y is not the same vector as x1, the address of y(1) must not fall within the range of addresses spanned by x1(1:n); if y is not the same vector as x2, the address of y(1) must not fall within the range of addresses spanned by x2(1:n).

-For calls to vector functions that take two output vectors (for example, vsincos (x, y1, y2, n)):
+- For calls to vector functions that take one input and one output vector (for example, vsin (y, x, n)): - The vectors x(1:n) and y(1:n) must be either disjoint or identical, or unexpected results might be obtained. - For calls to vector functions that take two input vectors (for example, vatan2 (y, x1, x2, n)): - The previous restriction applies to both pairs of vectors y,x1 and y,x2.
+That is, y(1:n) and x1(1:n) must be either disjoint or identical; and y(1:n) and x2(1:n) must be either disjoint or identical. - For calls to vector functions that take two output vectors (for example, vsincos (y1, y2, x, n)):

-The above restriction applies to both pairs of vectors $y{1,x}$ and $y{2,x}$ .
-That is, if $y{1}$ and x are not the same vector, the address of $y{1}(1)$ must not fall within the range of addresses spanned by x(1:n); if $y{2}$ and x are not the same vector, the address of $y{2}(1)$ must not fall within the range of addresses spanned by x(1:n).
-Also, the vectors $y{1}(1:n)$ and $y{2}(1:n)$ must be disjoint.
+The above restriction applies to both pairs of vectors y1,x and y2,x.
+That is, y1(1:n) and x(1:n) must be either disjoint or identical; and y2(1:n) and x(1:n) must be either disjoint or identical.
+Also, the vectors y1(1:n) and y2(1:n) must be disjoint.